mohitpandey92/mohitpandey92/README.md

 ---

-- 🔭 I’m currently working on: **Pre-training protein langauge model for CRISPR-Cas enzyme engineering**
+- 🔭 *I’m currently working on*: Pre-training protein langauge model for CRISPR-Cas enzyme engineering
-- 🌱 I’m learning: **How to generate config files using Hydra and Omegaconf for tracking ML experiments**
+- 🌱 *I’m learning*: How to generate config files using Hydra and Omegaconf for tracking ML experiments
-- 💬 Ask me about: **Deep Learning Algorithms applied to biology.**
+- 💬 *Ask me about*: Deep Learning Algorithms applied to biology
-- ⚡ Fun fact: **I love training new tricks to my rescue dog**
+- ⚡ *Fun fact*: I love training new tricks to my rescue dog.

 ---